React Native SDK observability reference

 Prerequisites and dependencies

-This reference guide assumes that you are somewhat familiar with the LaunchDarkly React Native SDK.
+This reference guide assumes you are familiar with the LaunchDarkly React Native SDK.

-The observability plugin is compatible with the React Native SDK, version 10.10.0 and later.
+The observability plugin requires React Native SDK version 10.10.0 or later.

 Get started